petterh/textedit/docs/Chapter-8-Child-Windows.md

 ```
 In other words, the old toolbar is deleted, and a new toolbar is created in its place.

 The tool bar’s tool tips come in two different flavors.
-We get tool tips for the buttons just by adding the {"TBSTYLE_TOOLTIPS"} style bit, but tool tips for the child controls must be added the hard way – control by control.
-The Toolbar constructor sends itself a {"TB_GETTOOLTIPS"} message to get hold of the tool tip window, then sends the tool tip a {"TTM_ADDTOOL"} message for each child:
+We get tool tips for the buttons just by adding the `TBSTYLE_TOOLTIPS` style bit, but tool tips for the child controls must be added the hard way – control by control.
+The Toolbar constructor sends itself a `TB_GETTOOLTIPS` message to get hold of the tool tip window, then sends the tool tip a `TTM_ADDTOOL` message for each child:

 ```C++
 HWND hwndToolTip =